bitnician/compound-ui/README.md

 in the new terminal, run this command:

-ganache-cli -f https://kovan.infura.io/v3/<infuraProjectId> -m "<Your-Mnemonic>"
+ganache-cli -f https://kovan.infura.io/v3/$infuraProjectId -m "\$Your-Mnemonic"

 ### Deploy the Compound